Frequently asked questions

 Who funds you?

 Most of our money is donated by UK-based tobacco companies.
-A smaller sum comes from Friends of Forest (ordinary smokers and the occasional wealthy benefactor).
-In 2010 donations from individuals ranged from £10 to £2,000.
+A smaller sum comes from members of the public.

 OK, but aren't you still just a mouthpiece for the tobacco industry?